irenepapaspyratos/trady-cloud-demo/README.md

 # Usage

 - Copy the project
+- Place credentials etc. locally
 - Run start_script.sh

+**If you want to change some code:**

+- Place your credentials etc. as secrets in your Github account

+**ATTENTION:**
-**Note: When you push any changes of the code to Github, they will be automatically applied via terraform to your AWS infrastructure !!**
+When you push any changes of the code to Github, they will be automatically applied via terraform to your AWS infrastructure !!**